-If your child’s age is 4 at the time of purchase, you will have to pay premium for 16 more years and the plan will mature 21 years later (after your child turns 25).
+If your child’s age is 4 at the time of purchase, you will have to pay the premium for 16 more years and the plan will mature 21 years later (after your child turns 25).

 Death benefit depends on the date of commencement of risk.
 Any reasonable person would assume that risk will commence when you purchase the plan.
 Unfortunately, that’s not the case with Jeevan Tarun.

-Under Jeevan Tarun, life cover commences once your child turns 8 or two years from the purchase of policy, whichever is earlier.
+Under Jeevan Tarun, life cover commences once your child turns 8 or two years from the purchase of the policy, whichever is earlier.

 If the policyholder (the child) dies before the date of commencement of risk, LIC will simply return the premiums paid (excluding any premium paid for the riders).
-LIC will not pay Sum Assured.
+LIC will not pay the Sum Assured.

 If the policyholder (the child) passes away after the date of commencement of risk, you will get 125% of Sum Assured + Vested Reversionary Bonus + Final Additional Bonus, if any

-There is a provision to purchase Premium Waiver Benefit Rider.
+There is an option to purchase Premium Waiver Benefit Rider.
 If you purchase this rider, all the future premiums will be waived off in the event of your demise (proposer’s demise).
 I wouldn’t pay too much attention to this aspect because you could have simply purchased a term plan on your life.
 Proceeds from that term plan could have provided for premium installments even after your demise.

 There are many ways in which survival benefits are paid.
 You can choose one of the four options.

-In Option 4, insurance company will pay 15% of Sum Assured every year after completion of 20 years of age (on policy anniversary following the child turning 20 years) for 5 years.
+In Option 4, the insurance company will pay 15% of Sum Assured every year after completion of 20 years of age (on the policy anniversary following the child turning 20 years) for 5 years.
 Remaining 25% shall be paid at plan maturity.

 In addition, your child will get Vested Simple Reversionary Bonus and Final Additional Bonus (FAB), if any, at the time of maturity.

-As discussed in the post on New Money Back plan, simple reversionary bonuses are announced every year while Final Additional Bonus is applicable only in the year of demise or maturity.
+As discussed in the post on New Money Back plan, simple reversionary bonuses are announced every year while the Final Additional Bonus is applicable only in the year of demise or maturity.